To help you understand how I ended up starting my own food and travel blog, let me tell you a short story.

 I really love working.
 No … I REEEEALLY love working!
 I especially love creating a plan, researching it, and orchestrating its perfect execution.
 The only problem is, I don’t like slowing down or taking any breaks because I feel that it slows my progress toward completing my project.
 I like to move fast!
 However, once I am into the project, especially the research phase, the level of detail—along with the size, shape, and scope of the project—grows along with my knowledge and understanding.
 This creates so much perfectly intertwined, detailed perfection that I can’t possibly complete the task within my allotted time frame.
 So, my life once again became filled with 17-hour workdays, which threw me completely out of balance.
 I watched my puppy and my husband heading off to the farmers’ market on Saturdays while I obsessively worked in my office.
 I realized that some things had to change.

 I needed a business that centered around all my passions.
-I love online marketing, I love food and I love teaching.
-The answer was simple: A Food Blog!
+I love online marketing, I love food/travel and I love teaching.
+The answer was simple: A Food And Travel Blog!

 My mom told me, “Work expands to the time allotted.”
 She was so right.
 It was time for me to cut the time allotted for work and find a solution.
 That’s why I set out to redesign my life and blogging schedule.
 The pain of not having the dream life I wanted—the picket fence and beautiful flower garden, with time to cook and to read on the porch—led me to pledge that I would change my life.
 I started this journey to heal myself and my family.